 Every day doesn’t have to be a picture perfect, but you don’t have to live with days or weeks of feeling out of touch with the rest of the world.
 Get matched with one of the professional licensed counselors in the Big Stone Gap area and emerge from the depths to start enjoying life again.

-I am licensed in Virginia with 25 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, coping with grief and loss, & depression.
+I am licensed in Virginia with 6 years of professional work experience.
+I have experience in helping clients with stress and anxiety, coping with addictions, motivation, self esteem, and confidence, & depression.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Big Stone Gap area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Big Stone Gap due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Big Stone Gap to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.

 Through BetterHelp, you can partake in video, phone, or live chat sessions with your licensed therapist.
 You can work through various symptoms, receive worksheets, and sign up for mental health webinars.
 Additionally, the BetterHelp app offers a journaling feature.